McMurdo Dry Valleys: Climate

 Another important factor is a lack of precipitation.
-Precipitation averages around 100 mm per year over a century of records, all in the form of snow.
+Precipitation averages around 100 mm per year over a century of records, almost exclusively in the form of snow.
 This contributes to the low humidity of the area.

+Despite a notable lack of precipitation or surface-level ice, the Dry Valley region is home to over 6000 lakes and ponds.

 For several weeks in the summer, the temperature increases enough to allow for glacial melt, which causes small freshwater streams to form.
 These streams feed the lakes at the base of the valleys, which do not have outflow to the sea, causing them to become highly saline.

+The maximum and minimum air temperatures recorded in the McMurdo Dry Valleys (MDVs) were 12.0 C at Taylor Glacier and −65.7 C at Lake Vida, respectively.
+The mean annual air temperature on the valleys floors ranged between −14.7 C at Lake Bonney to −29.6 C at Lake Vida.
+Within Taylor Valley, which has eight stations, the valley bottom mean annual temperatures ranged from −14.7 C to −23.0 C, in contrast to the four glaciers stations that ranged from from −15.1 C to −19.4 C.

+High elevation sites ranged from −20.7 C to −25.2 C. The order of mean annual temperatures among the valleys, using valley bottom stations, warmest to coldest is Miers Valley −16.5 C, Taylor Valley −18.5 C, Wright Valley −19.8 C and Victoria Valley −26.8 C.